GERN Investors Have the Opportunity to Lead the Geron Securities Fraud Lawsuit with Faruqi & Faruqi, LLP

-Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses Exceeding $100,000 In Geron To Contact Him Directly To Discuss Their Options
+Faruqi & Faruqi, LLP Securities Litigation Partner James (Josh) Wilson Encourages Investors Who Suffered Losses In Geron To Contact Him Directly To Discuss Their Options

 [You may also click here for additional information]